Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 6/index.md

 I've arrived at the hostel around 3:48 am.
 There was party evening/night happening earlier so I went to the bar area in case there was still someone.
 And there were still couple people left!
 They seemed to be chatting, and drinking lemonade.
 I didn't drink in a while so I could use a drink too.
 I asked about it and one guy showed me there's a jar with dispenser.
 Nice, I took a glass and joined the conversation by asking about the party.
 Turned out it wasn't anything special as there were some kids from some reason.

 After a moment one guy called it a night and only one stayed.
-Remaining one told me that he only recently made a passport and went to Europe to visit it by the flixbus.
+Remaining one told me that he only recently made a passport as he was from USA of Russian origins and went to Europe to visit it by the flixbus.
 Our conversation turned to games for a moment as he was also a fan of MOBAs, and as Deadlock was new I asked it.
 We had a bit of conversation about it and when I suggested I could drop him an invite to beta he said that he had some issues with addicition and didn't want to go back to that.
 Fair stance, also congrats on beating bad habits ;)

 We chatted almost until 5 am.
 I had probably around 2h of sleep ahead of me.
 Speaking about beating bad habits...